mattlewis92/webpack-filter-warnings-plugin/README.md

 ```

 ## Why not use the built in stats.warningsFilter option?
 Currently karma-webpack does not respect the stats.warningsFilter option.
-Also when excluding all warnings, webpack still says `Compiled with warnings.` when all warnings are filtered.
 Hopefully this plugin will no longer need to exist one day.

 ## Licence
 MIT